-Sweat glands, or “sudoriferous glands” are essential for life.
-Without them, a person would soon overheat, which could lead eventually to death.
+Sweat glands, or “sudoriferous glands,” are essential for life.
+Without them, a person would soon overheat, which could eventually lead to death.
 The sweat glands are located in both the dermis and hypodermis and are globular structures surrounded by adipose tissue.
 There are several types of sweat glands, depending on their location.
 The human body has many sweat glands in total.
 An average palm, for example, contains over 350 sweat glands per cubic centimeter.
 Other parts of the body contain different amounts.
 Each and every one of us has tens of thousands of sweat glands all over our bodies, helping to keep us cool!

 Dermatology in Columbia, Irmo, Camden and Lexington

 The anatomy of our skin is much more amazing than originally thought, full of layers – both literal and metaphorical.
-From keeping our body protected to helping us keep our cool to aiding in our understanding of the outside world, our skin is a complex work of art.
+From keeping our body protected to helping us keep our cool to aid in our understanding of the outside world, our skin is a complex work of art.
 So, it is an organ that needs to be protected and cared for, and any problems, conditions or disorders should be treated right away.
 Take care of your skin, and it will take care of you!